formkit/docs-content/advanced/core.md

   file="/_content/examples/count-visible/count-visible"
   langs="vue">
 </example>

+Notice the second argument of `node.ledger.count()` is a function.
+This function accepts a message as an argument and expects the return value to be a boolean, indicating whether that message should be counted or not.
+This allows you to craft arbitrary counters for any message type.

+When using a counter on a `group` or `list` node, the counter will propigate down the tree and sum the value of all messages passing the criteria function and begin tracking that count moving forward.

 <callout type="tip" label="Validation counter">
 The validation plugin already declares a counter called <code>blocking</code> which counts the blocking property of all messages.
 This is how the FormKit’s forms know if all their children are "valid".